Bataan Death March: New Mexico

 The Bataan Death March had a large impact on New Mexico, given that many of the American soldiers in Bataan were from that state, specifically from the 200th and 515th Coast Artillery of the National Guard.
-The New Mexico National Guard Bataan Memorial Museum is located in the Armory where the soldiers of the 200th and 515th were processed before their deployment to the Philippines in 1941.
+The New Mexico Military Museum is located in the armory where the soldiers of the 200th and 515th were processed before their deployment to the Philippines in 1941.
 The old state capitol building of New Mexico was renamed the Bataan Memorial Building and now houses several state government agency offices.

-Every year, in early spring, the Bataan Memorial Death March, a marathon-length 26.2 mi march/run is conducted at the White Sands Missile Range, New Mexico.
-On March 19, 2017, over 6,300 participants queued up at the starting line for the 28th annual event, breaking not only all previous records of attendance but also the amount of non-perishable food collected for local food pantries and overall charitable goods donated.
+Every year in early spring, the Bataan Memorial Death March, a marathon-length 26.2 mi march/run, is conducted at the White Sands Missile Range.
+On 19 March 2017, over 6,300 participants queued up at the starting line for the 28th annual event, breaking the previous record of attendance as well as the amount of non-perishable food collected for local food pantries and overall charitable goods donated.